sbmlteam/jsbml/README.md

 📰 Recent news and activities
 -----------------------------

-Please see the file NEWS.txt for a log of recent changes in JSBML.
+Please see the file [NEWS.md](NEWS.md) for a log of recent changes in JSBML.

 ► Getting started with JSBML